New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 For more information about Barclays’ range of retirement mortgages and latest rates, please visit Barclays Flexible Fixed Rate Remortgage.

-Halifax offers a range of lifetime mortgages aimed at providing retirees with the funds they need to live comfortably in later life while allowing them to retain ownership of their homes.
+Halifax offers a range of lifetime mortgages to provide retirees with the funds they need to live comfortably in later life while allowing them to retain ownership of their homes.

 Available with fixed and variable rates, such as 4.50% APR up to 5.99% APR (fixed rate) or 3.48% APR up to 5.85% APR (variable rate), respectively, this flexible option could provide retirees with supplemental income and financially secure their future.
 Plus, no early repayment charges mean borrowers can take control of when payments are due, reducing or finishing the loan earlier if necessary.